 3. Instal a lazy loader

-Just by taking these three steps, your site performance will improve dramatically.
+Take these three steps and your site performance will improve instantly.

 For your images, installing Smush and then doing a bulk optimization will help a lot too.